Jumziey/mcsum/exams/100601/ans.md

 __b)__ Solve this equation and show that the system obeys the Boltzmann distribution in the limit $t \to \infty$

 __Answer:__

+## 8 Conserved-ordor-parameter Ising model (this one and number 7 seems outside the scope of course)